- Master’s Degree/Ph. D. Degree

 - What is your policy on GRE retakes?

 Regarding GRE retakes, your highest scores will be considered of any test scores that are received before the admission application deadline.
 Remember that official scores from ETS are required.
 Copies are not accepted.
 Official scores must be received either by mail (postmark or carrier sent date) or electronically by the application deadline in order to be considered “on time.”
+GRE information and forms are available at the GRE website.

 - I am a foreign student but completed my undergraduate studies at an English speaking university outside of the United States.
 Do I still need to provide TOEFL scores?

 The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required for international applicants whose native language is not English and who have not studied full-time for one uninterrupted year at a university-level institution in a country where English is the official language.
+TOEFL information and forms are available at the TOEFL website.

 - My current GRE scores are 7 years old.
 Will they be accepted?